-The Martini may be the best known and most beloved gin cocktail of all time.
+The martini may be the best known and most beloved gin cocktail of all time.
 A traditional martini is made with two simple ingredients: gin and dry vermouth.
-It's traditionally garnished with an unstuffed Spanish olive.
-The martini is always a stirred cocktail; it's never shaken because shaking can over-aerate the finished product, changing the silky mouthfeel of the martini.
+It's classically garnished with an unstuffed Spanish olive.
+The martini is a stirred cocktail; it's not shaken because shaking can over-aerate the finished product, changing the silky mouthfeel of the martini.
 Martinis can be very dry, with just a spritz of vermouth or they can be wet, with as much as equal parts of gin and vermouth.
 It's said Winston Churchill liked his martinis so dry, they were straight gin.
-Martinis are always served cold and straight up in a chilled martini glass.
+Martinis are always served cold and up in a chilled martini glass.

 - The classic martini is a combination of gin and vermouth, stirred, with an unstuffed Spanish olive garnish.